HDI-Project/FeatureHub/docs/src/deployment.md

 ### Hub API client

 Admins can also use a command line API client to interact with the Hub's REST API.
-To use this, you must set an API key for the client to use in the `API_CLIENT_API_TOKEN` environment variable.
+To use this, you must set an API key for the client to use in the `HUB_CLIENT_API_TOKEN` environment variable.
 See [App Deployment](#app-deployment) above.

 See the available commands:
 ```
-api_client.py -- --help
+hub_client.py -- --help
 ```

 List all users:
 ```
-api_client.py list-users
+hub_client.py list-users
 ```

 Start the server of a user that already exists:
 ```
-api_client.py start-server username
+hub_client.py start-server username
 ```

 ## Manage app lifecycle